Renato03110/Renato03110/README.md

 I have a strong background in Computer Science and Mathematics and have been involved in various projects throughout my career, including DApps, smart contract development, and scalable web applications.
 I have expertise in AWS, Google Cloud Platform, and GitHub Actions for CI/CD pipelines.

 In addition, I took internation MBA course in Sao Paulo University between 2014~2016 while working at Biosom company(www.Biosom.com.br) as an intern.
-I am the CEO of developing team now.

 When I'm not coding, I enjoy reading and writing about blockchain technology and its potential applications.
 I also enjoy hiking and camping with my family.